postplayhouse/jekyll.postplayhouse.com/_posts/2015-03-17-the-big-winners.md

 date:   2015-03-17 9:00:00
 ---

 Congratulations are in order for the winners of our annual raffle!
-Thanks to all those who bought tickets and came out to support the playhouse and have a great time doing it!
+Thanks to all those who bought tickets and came out to support the playhouse---and had a great time doing it!

 ### $10,000 – Karen Johnson ticket sold by Ellen Feldges
 ### $1,000 – Dori Julius ticket sold by Diane Clark